NVIDIA/Megatron-LM/tools/retro/README.md

 ## Citations

-See more details from our paper:
+See more details from our papers:

 [Shall we Pretrain Autoregressive Language Models with Retrieval?
 A Comprehensive Study.](https://arxiv.org/abs/2304.06762)